 If you are a large school you may have more than one DDSL.
 If this is the case ensure that there is excellent communication between the Safeguarding team within the school and that all records are kept centrally and available to be accessed by the designated safeguarding staff.

 Governing Body

-Should ensure they are still meeting the requirements of Part 2 of KCSIE (September 2018) this includes:
+You should adapt to meet the requirements of your own governance but ensure you are still meeting the requirements of Part 2 of KCSIE (September 2021) this includes: